Fish size and catch limits

 - Lough Lee

-There are three waters where catch and release does not apply.
+There are two waters where catch and release does not apply.
 They are:

 - Lough Melvin